netdata/netdata/collectors/node.d.plugin/stiebeleltron/README.md

 This module collects metrics from the configured heat pump and hot water installation from Stiebel Eltron ISG web.

 **Requirements**
- * Configuration file `stiebeleltron.conf` in the node.d netdata config dir (default: `/etc/netdata/node.d/stiebeleltron.conf`)
+ * Configuration file `stiebeleltron.conf` in the node.d Netdata config dir (default: `/etc/netdata/node.d/stiebeleltron.conf`)
  * Stiebel Eltron ISG web with network access (http), without password login

 The charts are configurable, however, the provided default configuration collects the following: